dotenvx/dotenvx/README.md

   </details>
 * <details><summary>`set KEY value -fk`</summary><br>

-  Set a custom path to your .env.keys file.
+  Specify the path to `.env.keys`.
 This is useful for monorepos.

   ```sh
   $ mkdir -p apps/app1